ember-learn/cli-guides/guides/basic-use/folder-layout-and-naming-conventions.md

 If a component is nested more than one level deep, separate each directory using double colons.

-#### Tests
+### Tests

-Ember automatically creates the appropriate test when you use the Ember CLI but if you need to manually create a test, the filename must be suffixed with `-test.js` in order to run.
+When you use Ember CLI, Ember automatically creates a test file and suffixes the name with `-test.js`.
+If you want to manually create the file, make sure to suffix the name with `-test.js` so that your tests can run.